minetest-mods/i3/API.md

 ### Search filters

 Search filters are used to perform specific searches inside the search field.
-You can cumulate several filters to perform a specific search.
+These filters are cumulative to perform a specific search.
 They can be used like so: `<optional_name> +<filter name>=<value1>,<value2>,<...>`

 Example usages: